rana/mtr/README.md

 Metrics for Rust code.

-How much does a function really cost?
+How much does a function cost?

 Measurements in CPU cycles.